-- Consonant sounds can be characterized according to three main phonetic properties: a) place of articulation, which refers to where in the vocal tract the sound is produced; - b) manner of articulation, which refers to the way the air is obstructed in the vocal tract while producing the sound; and - c) voicing, which refers to whether or not there is a vibration of the vocal cords as the sound is produced.
+- Consonant sounds can be characterized according to three main phonetic properties:

+- a) place of articulation,

+- b) manner of articulation, and

+- c) voicing.

 - Labial consonants: These are produced with closure or near-closure of the lips. - If both lips are involved, the consonant is said to be "bilabial", e.g., [p], [b], and [m]. - If the upper teeth and lower lip are involved, the consonant is said to be "labiodental", e.g., [f] and [v].